echogarden-project/echogarden/docs/CLI.md

 When a file named `echogarden.config` is found at the current directory, it will be loaded automatically and its content would be used as default options.
 You can also specify a particular configuration file path with the option `--config=path/to/your-config-file.config`.

-The configuration file format is simple and has a dedicated section for each command (all `speak-` commands are grouped together under `speak`), `global` section for global API options, and `cli` for CLI-specific options. `#` is used as a comment character.
+The configuration file format is simple and has a dedicated section for each command (all `speak-` commands are grouped together under `speak`), `global` section for global API options, and `cli` for common CLI options. `#` is used as a comment character.

 Example:
 ```conf